-- By November 15, 2013 the subcabinet will ensure that appropriate persons are assigned for all actions described in this plan that will occur in 2013. - By December 1, 2013 the Olmstead Subcabinet will adopt a structure for: - o The periodic system-wide monitoring of the implementation and status of the plan. - Ensuring interagency coordination. - Scheduling periodic public meetings to (a) hear from the public regarding implementation of the Olmstead Plan and (b) review with the public any proposed changes to plan goals or strategies. - Engaging people with disabilities, their families, advocates and others in monitoring implementation, raising concerns or problems, and recommending changes to the plan. - Developing an Olmstead Quality Improvement Plan. - o Issuing an annual report on implementation and quality of life outcomes. - Initiating needed changes including proposing legislative action in support of changes in policy and funding. - Monitoring legislative proposals to provide analysis and input to Minnesota Management and Budget and the Governor's office about impact on the Minnesota Olmstead Plan. - Developing a financial strategy that includes increasing flexibility in funding, reprioritizing funding, and seeking additional funding as necessary to implement the plan. - By December 1, 2013 the subcabinet will establish an Olmstead implementation office that will report to the Olmstead Subcabinet.
-The purpose of the office will be to: - Develop communication tools to explain Minnesota's Olmstead Plan, including a fullyaccessible overview of the plan itself. - Monitor the quality of life and process measures. - o Convene regular meetings to update the subcabinet on implementation. - Draft an annual report to be issued by the subcabinet. - Maintain social media and web site presence to keep the public aware of progress on the plan. - Monitor audit and performance reports from all public agencies on issues relevant to the Olmstead Plan. - o Develop and implement the Olmstead Quality Improvement Plan. - Collaborate across all relevant departments.
+- By November 15, 2013 the subcabinet will ensure that appropriate persons are assigned for all actions described in this plan that will occur in 2013.
+[QA 3A] - By December 1, 2013 the Olmstead Subcabinet will adopt a structure for: [QA 3B] - The periodic system-wide monitoring of the implementation and status of the plan. - Ensuring interagency coordination. - Scheduling periodic public meetings to (a) hear from the public regarding implementation of the Olmstead Plan and (b) review with the public any proposed changes to plan goals or strategies. - Engaging people with disabilities, their families, advocates and others in monitoring implementation, raising concerns or problems, and recommending changes to the plan. - Developing an Olmstead Quality Improvement Plan. - o Issuing an annual report on implementation and quality of life outcomes. - Initiating needed changes including proposing legislative action in support of changes in policy and funding. - Monitoring legislative proposals to provide analysis and input to Minnesota Management and Budget and the Governor's office about impact on the Minnesota Olmstead Plan. - Developing a financial strategy that includes increasing flexibility in funding, reprioritizing funding, and seeking additional funding as necessary to implement the plan.

-• By January 15, 2014 the subcabinet will ensure that appropriate persons are assigned for all actions described in this plan that will occur in 2014.
+- By December 1, 2013 the subcabinet will establish an Olmstead implementation office that will report to the Olmstead Subcabinet.
+The purpose of the office will be to: [QA 3C] - Develop communication tools to explain Minnesota's Olmstead Plan, including a fullyaccessible overview of the plan itself. - Monitor the quality of life and process measures. - Convene regular meetings to update the subcabinet on implementation. - Draft an annual report to be issued by the subcabinet. - Maintain social media and web site presence to keep the public aware of progress on the plan. - Monitor audit and performance reports from all public agencies on issues relevant to the Olmstead Plan. - Develop and implement the Olmstead Quality Improvement Plan. - Collaborate across all relevant departments. - By January 15, 2014 the subcabinet will ensure that appropriate persons are assigned for all actions described in this plan that will occur in 2014.
+[QA 3D] - By August 31, 2014 the subcabinet will issue a report on the staffing, funding and responsibilities of the Olmstead Implementation Office and on the oversight and monitoring structure described above, including timelines for completion of any outstanding action items.
+[QA 3E]